artsy/cohesion/README.md

 yarn docs
 ```

+To view docs locally, visit the full filepath of `docs/index.html` in your browser, i.e, `file:///Users/<MY_USER>/<MY_LOCAL_DIRECTORY>/cohesion/doc/index.html`

 ## Schema

 The `/Schema` directory represents the Artsy's analytics schema, and describes expectations for data consumed by Redshift and Segment.

 This schema is maintained by Artsy's data team, engineers should not expect to change these files.

-Valid analytics events are described in `/Schema/Event.ts`.
+Valid analytics events are described in `/Schema/Event.ts`, and individual event schemas live in the `Schema/Events` directory, divided by concern.

 Typings for all allowed values, such as `ContextModule`, are exported for use by engineers in consuming projects.

 ### Add a new event to the schema (For data analysts)

-1. In `Schema/ActionType.ts`, add the name of the new event.
+1. In `Schema/Event.ts`, add the name of the new event.
 This name defines the corresponding downstream table's name in Redshift, and should use the [`lowerCamelCase`](https://wiki.c2.com/?LowerCamelCase) naming convention.

 ```typescript
 // Schema/ActionType.ts